 In-ground hot tubs are tubs that are sunk into the ground and designed with tiles.
-You can easily get one made from your ideal specifications since they are custom hot tubs.
-With their outstanding looks and features, they would cost you a bit more to install.
-An in-ground hot tub could be the perfect option if you have the space and the budget.
+You can get one made to your ideal specifications since they are custom hot tubs.

-You might be wondering what size hot tub to go for.
-You need to consider how much space you have available and also how many people you hope to accommodate in it.
+You might be wondering what size hot tub to purchase.
+You need to consider how much space you have and how many people you hope to accommodate in your tub.
 A general rule is that the bigger the tub, the more it costs.